 “Oh, don’t worry,” people will say, “you will find other good butter wherever you live.”
 I don’t think so.
 All butters are not the same.
 Neither are cows.

 Eventually we moved to Paris and I did learn passable French.
-Soon after came the discovery of how butter from Normandy transforms nondescript food, like breakfast toast or potatoes or steamed vegetables into something noticeably scrumptious.
+Soon after came the discovery of how butter from Normandy transforms nondescript food, like breakfast toast or potatoes or steamed vegetables into something with incredible flavor.
 I fell hard for the crunch of sea salt crystals in butter-with-a-real-buttery-taste on otherwise dry or bland food.
 Now there is no turning back.
 I have been known to carry salted French butter home to Colorado, frozen, in an insulated container tucked deep inside my suitcase.

 One weekend trip to lower Normandy, we stayed in an historic, privately owned château.
 It is also a bed and breakfast, with a fine dining room, which helps pay the taxes and upkeep on an ancient estate.

-There were wineries to visit and sites to see each day, but we constantly veered off onto pot-holed, muddy dirt roads to pay homage to cows.
+There were wineries to visit and sites to see each day, but we constantly veered off onto pot-holed, muddy, dirt roads to pay homage to cows.
 Just cows–grazing and standing around in fields.
-I wanted to study the source of my butter obsession, close up, in their natural environment.
+I wanted to study the source of my butter obsession, up close, in their natural environment.

 During the Germany years, we belonged to a weekend hiking club.
-Every Sunday morning we traipsed off, en masse, through forests, hills and vineyards in the countryside.
-I laughed at a friend who stopped to take photos every time a cow was in the landscape.
-When I asked why, he said, “I don’t know.
-I just like them.”
+Every Sunday morning we traipsed off, en masse, through forests, hills and vineyards into the countryside.
+I laughed at a friend who stopped to take photos whenever a cow was in the landscape.
+When I asked why, he said, “I just like them.”

 Well, now I like them, too, but for a reason.
 They give something special back because of being these cows.
 Norman cows are raised only for dairy.
 They roam.
 They eat nutrient flora and grassy greens in the hills and marshlands of the rolling countryside.
 They produce milk that is heavy and smooth.
-The fatty milk cream is buttercup yellow and makes butter that is sweet and memorable.
+The fatty milk cream is the color of yellow buttercup flowers.
+The butter from this cream is sweet and delicious.